-"After finishing physical therapy with Meghan, she told me about the ACL injury reduction program.
+"After finishing physical therapy with Meghan, she told me about the ACL bridge program.
 Since I had already been injured, she thought I would be a good candidate for the class," says Daniel.

 A program for the proactive athlete

-It's because of athletes like Daniel that the experts at the Sports Medicine and Performance Center created the 6-week ACL injury reduction program.
+It's because of athletes like Daniel that the experts at the Sports Medicine and Performance Center created the 6-week ACL bridge program.
 Bechtold recommends it for the athlete who wants to learn how to reduce the risk of an ACL or other sports-related injury in the future.